Title of Position:

 - Seeks out and applies ideas for improving practice from supervisors, colleagues, professional development activities, and other resources to gain expertise and/or assume different instruction and leadership responsibilities.

 - Effectively collaborates with colleagues in such work as developing standards-based units, examining student work, analyzing student performance, and planning appropriate intervention.

 - Contribute professional expertise to the development of STEAM inter-disciplinary projects during team meetings and departmental curriculum meetings.

 - Demonstrates sound judgment reflecting integrity, honesty, fairness, and trustworthiness and protects student confidentiality appropriately.

-- Fulfills professional responsibilities; is consistently timely and reliable with paperwork, duties, and assignments; and demonstrates regular attendance.
+- Consistently fulfills professional responsibilities; is consistently timely and reliable with paperwork, duties, and assignments; and demonstrates regular attendance.

-- Performs other duties as assigned by building principal.
+- Perform other duties as assigned by building principal.

-- Written and Oral Comprehension and Expression — Read and understand information in writing and listen to and understand spoken information and ideas.
-Able to communicate information and ideas in speaking and writing so others will understand.
+- Written and Oral Comprehension and Expression — The ability to read and understand information and ideas presented in writing. and the ability to listen to and understand information and ideas presented through spoken words and sentences.
+The ability to communicate information and ideas in speaking and writing so others will understand.

-- Team Player— Being respectful as part of a team and displaying constructive, collaborative behaviors.
+- Team Player— Job requires being respectful as part of a team with others on the job and displaying constructive, collaborative behaviors.

 An Equal Opportunity Employer